Use Free Tax Calculators to Get a Head Start on Your 2017 Taxes

 Now that you have a good idea on the planning and configuration part of the process, the next step is estimating that glorious tax refund.
 A great calculator for this type of information is available through CalcXML.
 By using it, you can determine whether you might receive a tax refund or still owe additional money to the IRS.

 Once you have your estimates, the next thing you want to do is think about your finances.
 If you’re not satisfied with the outcome, it’s time to consider different payments being made into your 401K, as well as the amount that is being withheld from each of your paychecks throughout the year.
 Lastly, if you’re going to owe money, arrange to have your withholding boosted for the last few months of the year.

 It might seem a bit early for you to sit down and talk tax time.
 No one wants to do it, which results in procrastinated tax prep that will miss the finer details.

-Take the time now to use tax calculators and really come up with your strategy for your 2017 federal taxes.
+Take the time now to use tax calculators and tax apps to really come up with your strategy for your 2017 federal taxes.